platformer/typst-algorithms/README.md

 *   `block-align`: `none` or `alignment` or `2d alignment` &mdash; Alignment of the `code` on the page.
 Using `none` will cause the internal `block` element to be returned as-is.

-*   `main-text-styles`: `dictionary` &mdash; Styling options for the main raw text.
-Supports all parameters in Typst's native `text` function.
+*   `main-text-styles`: `content -> content` &mdash; Styling function to apply to the main raw text.
+Works similar to the same argument for the `algo` function.

-*   `line-number-styles`: `dictionary` &mdash; Styling options for line numbers.
-Supports all parameters in Typst's native `text` function.
+*   `line-number-styles`: `int -> content` &mdash; Styling function to apply to line numbers.
+Works similar to the same argument for the `algo` function.

 ## Contributing